NPS-Release

 3.3 Default Fallback

-When the tokenizer cannot be determined, use ceil(UTF-8_bytes / 4) to compute NPT.
+When the tokenizer cannot be determined, use ceil(UTF-8_bytes / 4) to compute CGN.

 4. Request & Response